CyVerse-learning-materials/container_camp_workshop_2020/docker/dockerintro.rst

 	**User image** are images created and shared by users like you.
 They build on base images and add additional functionality.
 Typically these are formatted as ``user/image-name``.
 The user value in the image name is your Dockerhub user or organization name.

-4.1.2 **Dockerfile**

 	A **Dockerfile** is a text file that contains a list of commands that the Docker daemon calls while creating an image.
 The Dockerfile contains all the information that Docker needs to know to run the app — a base Docker image to run from, location of your project code, any dependencies it has, and what commands to run at start-up.
 It is a simple way to automate the image creation process.
 The best part is that the commands you write in a Dockerfile are almost identical to their equivalent Linux commands.
 This means you don't really have to learn new syntax to create your own Dockerfiles.

 We want to create a Docker image with this app.
 As mentioned above, all user images are based on a base image.
 Since our application is written in Python, we will build our own Python image based on ``Alpine``.
 We'll do that using a Dockerfile.